 23His lord said unto him, Well done, good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy lord.

-24Then he which had received the one talent came and said, Lord, I knew thee that thou art an hard man, reaping where thou hast not sown, and gathering where thou hast not strawed:
+24Then he which had received the one talent came and said, Lord, I knew thee that thou art a hard man, reaping where thou hast not sown, and gathering where thou hast not strawed:

 26His lord answered and said unto him, Thou wicked and slothful servant, thou knewest that I reap where I sowed not, and gather where I have not strawed:

-27Thou oughtest therefore to have put my money to the exchangers, and then at my coming I should have received mine own with usury.
+27Thou oughtest therefore to have put my money to the exchangers, and then at my coming, I should have received mine own with usury.

-28Take therefore the talent from him, and give it unto him which hath ten talents.
+28Take, therefore, the talent from him, and give it unto him which hath ten talents.

-29For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken away even that which he hath.
+29For unto every one that hath shall be given, and he shall have abundance: but from him, that hath not shall be taken away even that which he hath.

 30And cast ye the unprofitable servant into outer darkness: there shall be weeping and gnashing of teeth.